apache/sling-old-svn-mirror/contrib/extensions/replication/core/README.md

 -- In memory
 -- Sling Job Handling based
 - Queue distribution: how items to be replicated are distributed to agent's queues
-- Rules: additional triggers on agents
+- Triggers: triggers able to handle replication requests

 Replication agents' configurations can be retrieved via `HTTP GET`: